Hatshepsut temple Luxor

 The Polish Egyptian mission working to restore the upper terrace of Hatshepsut temple Luxor.
 It is since 1961 and it closed to visitors until 2002.
 The pillars in the portico in front of the third terrace decorated with Osirid statues of the queen.
 Passing under a huge pink granite doorway the visitor enters a columned courtyard.
 The wall to the north of the doorway shows scenes from the ‘Beautiful Feast of the Valley’.
 It is with barques carrying statues of Thutmose I, II, III and Hatshepsut.
 The chambers in the northern part of the upper terrace dedicated to the solar cult of Re-Horakhty.
 In one of these is a huge alabaster altar.
 It is on which sacrifices would have left exposed to the sun.

 Other niches and chapels lead off from these chambers.
 They still have well preserved colorful paintings.
-But are still closed to visitors.
+In fact, they still closed to visitors.
 They include another dedicated to Anubis and one to the parents of Hatshepsut.
 The southern side of court in the upper terrace dedicated to the royal mortuary cult.
 The wall to the south of the doorway also shows scenes of processions of royal statues in boats.
 It is with their attendants.
 On the south wall are offering scenes to various deities.
-The chambers to the south of the court are still closed.
-They included cult chapels of Hatshepsut and her father Thutmose I. They are with similar well preserved decoration in each.
+The chambers to the south of the court still closed.
+They included cult chapels of Hatshepsut and her father Thutmose I. They with similar well preserved decoration in each.

 In the center of the upper court at the rear is the sanctuary of Amun.
 The focus of the temple which cut deep into the rock of the mountain (not at present open to visitors).
-This would have been the resting place for the barque of Amun during the ‘Valley Festival’.
+This would have been the resting place for the barque of Amun during the “Valley Festival”.
 Two chambers in the sanctuary show scenes of Hatshepsut.
 It is with her daughter Neferure and Thutmose III worshiping various gods.
-The sanctuary was later expanded by Ptolemy VIII.
+In fact, the sanctuary later expanded by Ptolemy VIII.
 Euergetes who added a third chamber.
 It dedicated to Imhotep and Amenhotep Son of Hapu.
 They worshiped as deities at that time and associated with gods of healing.
 The third terrace later became a sanatorium.

 Hatshepsut temple Luxor Entrance:

 Hatshepsut temple Luxor is open from 8 am to 4 pm in winter.
 Tickets cost 50 Egyptian pound and should bought at the ticket office.
 There is a little train (Taftaf) from the parking area.
 It is to the temple entrance that costs 5 Egyptian pound.
 The temple is floodlit in the evening.
-Although not open, it is a beautiful sight which can seen from any high point, even from across the river in Luxor.
+Although not open, it is a beautiful sight which seen from any high point.
+You can see it even from across the river in Luxor.